Get a property report and suburb profile for any property in Burpengary

 Burpengary rental market trends

-The rental market in Burpengary has experienced moderate growth, with house rents increasing 9.1% over the past year to $600 per week, while unit rents have seen a 3.4% rise to $460 per week.
-As a suburb with expanding amenities and a growing community, Burpengary offers promising opportunities for both renters and investors seeking stable returns.
+The rental market in Burpengary has experienced moderate growth, with house rents increasing by 3.4% over the past year to $600 per week, while unit rents have risen by 5.5% to $480 per week.
+As a suburb with a growing community and improving amenities, Burpengary offers a balanced rental market for both tenants and investors seeking steady returns.

 Suburbs near Burpengary